ArneCL/BlogPosts/git-subtree-tutorial.md

 1) Let's add the repo like a normal repo: `git remote add my-subtree git@github.com:your_username/your_repo.git`.

-2) Add the other repo as a subtree: `git subtree add --prefix=the_folder/ my-subtree master`.
+2) Add the other repo as a subtree: `git subtree add --prefix=the_folder/ my-subtree master --squash`.

 That is, `git subtree add` and then the name of the folder it will live in and finally the repo name and branch.
+The `--squash` option avoids storing the full history of the subtree in the parent repo, including it as a single commit.

 3) Make a change to the files in `the_folder` and commit.
 Your parent repo, along with the files in the subtree, will be updated.
 But the subtree will not.